ThomasKaiser/sbc-bench/Results.md

 *The below table is also available sorted: [7-zip multi-threaded](Sorted-Results.md#7-zip-mips-multi-threaded), [7-zip single-threaded](Sorted-Results.md#7-zip-mips-single-threaded), [aes-256-cbc](Sorted-Results.md#openssl-speed--elapsed--evp-aes-256-cbc), [memcpy](Sorted-Results.md#memcpy), [memset](Sorted-Results.md#memset) and [clockspeed](Sorted-Results.md#clockspeed).*

-*ROCK 5B, Orange Pi 5, RK3568-ROC-PC and Khadas VIM4 numbers are preliminary since software support situation for RK3588/RK3588s and A311D2 is still in a very early stage.
+*ROCK 5B, ROCK 5C Lite, Orange Pi 5, RK3568-ROC-PC and Khadas VIM4 numbers are preliminary since software support situation for RK358x and A311D2 is still in a very early stage.
 Same applies to all RISC-V numbers and [Apple M1 Pro](https://github.com/ThomasKaiser/sbc-bench/issues/47#issue-1300572558).
 Please also note that with RK35xx devices so far [measured clockspeeds differ from what's defined in device-tree due to PVTM](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Quick_Preview_of_ROCK_5B.md#pvtm) and also that all these RK35xx based devices perform more or less identical [or only differ by PVTM (silicon lottery) and settings](https://github.com/ThomasKaiser/sbc-bench/issues/75#issuecomment-1672817171).*

 | Device / details | Clockspeed | Kernel | Distro | 7-zip multi | 7-zip single | AES | memcpy | memset | kH/s |
 | ----- | :--------: | :----: | :----: | ----: | ------: | ------: | -----: | -----: | ---: |